Skip to main content

 If a folder hasn’t had an update in years, it might be a good candidate for cleanup.

-• You can delete files directly from Teams (Classic) or by the OneDrive app in the New Teams.
+• You can delete files directly from Teams or by the OneDrive app in the New Teams.
 Items in trash do not count toward your storage limit, and will automatically be removed permanently after 30 days.

 • If you still need quick access to these files, and you also need additional space, review Cornell's File Storage options.
 Alternative file storage options are available depending on your needs.